Agnieszka Holland: Other work

-Agnieszka Holland translated from Czech to Polish the novel The Unbearable Lightness of Being.
+Agnieszka Holland translated the novel The Unbearable Lightness of Being from Czech to Polish.
 She volunteered for this task after meeting the author, Milan Kundera, in 1982, and reading the manuscript; both were living in Paris at that time.
 Holland found the events of the book relatable not only to her personal experience of the Warsaw Pact invasion of Czechoslovakia but also to the strikes of 1980 in Poland, and therefore wanted to introduce the book to the Polish audience.
 The translation was originally published by the London-based publisher Aneks and has since been widely reprinted.